Permafrost/Tundra/README.md

       the name of the service which called the currently executing service.

+* #### tundra.service:create

+  Creates a new empty flow service with the given name in an existing package.

+  * Inputs:
+    * `$package` is the name of the existing package in which to create a new empty flow service.
+If the package does not exist, an exception will be thrown.
+    * `$service` is the fully-qualified name of the service to be created, such as `folder1.folder2:service3`.
+If an element with the given name already exists, an exception will be thrown.

 * #### tundra.service:ensure

   Provides a try/catch/finally pattern for flow services.